joebywan/joebywan.github.io/_posts/2023-11-23-RSS-to-email-automation.md

 # I shouldn't miss a sale again...
 RSS-to-Email Terraform Module Just in Time for Black Friday

+![Picture]({{ site.baseurl }}/images/missed_opportunity.png)

 I'm a sucker for a sale, and realised that I'd missed one for a subscription provider I use.
 The timing couldn't be more perfect though, as Black Friday looms on the horizon, I've developed a solution that ensures I—and anyone else who uses it—won't miss out on these once-a-year deals.

+It began with a realization that had me kicking myself.
+A fantastic sale had slipped through my fingers because I hadn't been monitoring the store's RSS feed.
+In today's fast-paced world, who has the time to constantly check for updates?
+That's when it dawned on me: I needed a system to bring these deals directly to my phone.

 Now I do ask that if you read it, please, I'd like some feedback on how I'm doing the Lambda layer with Make.
 Is there a better way to do this?
 I'm all ears.
 At the bottom is the link!

-## The Genesis: A Missed Opportunity

-![Picture]({{ site.baseurl }}/images/missed_opportunity.png)

-It began with a realization that had me kicking myself.
-A fantastic sale had slipped through my fingers because I hadn't been monitoring the store's RSS feed.
-In today's fast-paced world, who has the time to constantly check for updates?
-That's when it dawned on me: I needed a system to bring these deals directly to my phone.

 ## Crafting the Solution: Terraform, AWS Lambda, and SNS